 Private Student LoansFixed + variable-rate loans based on creditworthiness; flexible loan amounts; for undergraduate, graduate, and other accredited programs.

-Parent PLUS LoansFixed-rate loans set by Congress; loan amount by financial need; for parents of undergraduate, dependent children.
+Parents PLUS LoanFixed-rate loans set by Congress; loan amount by financial need; for parents of undergraduate, dependent children.

 Parent Student LoansFixed + variable-rate loans based on creditworthiness; flexible loan amounts; for parents of undergraduate children.